 1: Drag an image into the window.

-2: Choose the device family you are building for: iOS Universal, iPhone, iPad, Mac or Apple Watch.
+2: Choose the device family you are building for: iOS Universal, iPhone, iPad, Apple Watch, Mac, Sticker Pack or iMessage.

 3: Click “Create icon assets” and select the folder containing your Xcode project.